-Dave is a leader in supporting students to find pathways to family-wage jobs.
-He works closely with school districts, colleges, legislators, and advocates to strengthen dual-credit programs like Running Start, CTE Dual Credit, and College in the High School.
+Dave is a leader in supporting students to find pathways to living-wage jobs.
+He works closely with school districts, colleges, legislators, labor, employers, and advocates to strengthen dual-credit programs like Running Start, CTE Dual Credit, and College in the High School.
 These are proven, cost-effective programs that help reduce the cost of college and student debt while helping students get to family-wage jobs sooner.
 Dave sponsored legislation to:

 · Reduce the costs of Running Start and College in the High School for working families (House Bill 1973)

 · Establish a Running Start program to allow students to take these valuable classes in the summer term (House Bill 2864)